Artist: Unidentified Artist Korean

 Dimensions: Image (each panel): 54 3/8 x 10 3/8 in.
 (138.1 x 26.4 cm)

-Credit Line: Purchase, The Vincent Astor Foundation Gift and John M. Crawford Jr. Bequest, 1993 (1993.255)
+Credit Line: Purchase, The Vincent Astor Foundation Gift and John M. Crawford Jr. Bequest, 1993

-Carefully composed and meticulously detailed, the scenes in this colorful screen are characterized by heightened realism.
-Each of the ten panels portrays one or more pairs of birds resting on or flying around a blossoming plant, tree, or reeds.
-The symbolism of male-female pairing of birdsmandarin ducks, for example, are known to mate for lifemade these screens suitable decoration for the bridal chamber.
+Carefully composed and meticulously detailed, the scenes in this colorful and exquisitely painted screen are characterized by heightened realism.
+Each panel portrays one or more pairs of birds resting on or flying around a blossoming plant, a tree, or reeds.
+The rightmost panel also includes a hen with her chicks under a rock.
+The symbolism of male-female pairings of birds—mandarin ducks, for example, are known to mate for life—made such screens suitable decoration for wedding ceremonies or a bridal chamber.
 Beyond domestic bliss, paintings of birds and flowers also embodied wishes for wealth, career advancement, longevity, and fecundity.